Briza media

 Briza media is a perennial grass in the family Poaceae and is a species of the genus Briza.

-Common name includes quaking-grass, common quaking grass, cow-quake, didder, dithering-grass, dodder-grass, doddering dillies, doddle-grass, earthquakes, jiggle-joggles, jockey-grass, lady's-hair, maidenhair-grass, pearl grass, quakers, quakers-and-shakers, shaking-grass, tottergrass, and wag-wantons.
+Common names include quaking grass, common quaking grass, cow-quake, didder, dithering grass, dodder grass, doddering dillies, doddle grass, earthquakes, jiggle-joggles, jockey grass, lady's hair, maidenhair grass, pearl grass, quakers, quakers-and-shakers, shaking grass, tottergrass, and wag-wantons.

 Description

-B. media flowers from June to September in the UK, and is characterised by its fine stems and distinctive hops-shaped green and purplish spikelets.
+B. media flowers from June to September in the UK, and is characterized by its fine stems and distinctive hops-shaped green and purplish spikelets.
 The plant is a loosely tufted perennial with short rhizomes arising from vegetative shoots.
 The culms typically attain a height of 15 – 60 cm, while the hairless dull glaucous to mid-green leaves are usually 4 – 20 cm long, 2 – 4 cm wide.
-They possess minute forward-pointing hairs with a slender boat-shaped tip.
+They possess minute forward-pointing hairs with slender, boat-shaped tips.

 The loose, roughly pyramidal panicles are 4 – 10 cm long, with up to 20 branches and 60 spikelets.
 The spikelets are 4 – 7 mm long, loosely scattered and drooping, laterally compressed and elliptic to ovate in shape.

 Distribution and habitat

 This grass species is common in England and Wales but rare in northern Scotland.
 It is native and widely distributed in Britain and Europe, except for the extreme north.
-It is absent from Iceland, the Faroe Islands, the Isles of Scilly and the far north and south of Ireland.
+It is absent from Iceland, the Faroe Islands, the Isles of Scilly, and the far north and south of Ireland.

 In North America, the species has been introduced and occurs in Connecticut, Massachusetts, Michigan, and Vermont in the USA, and in British Columbia and Ontario in Canada.